mikejmoore/docker-swarm-sdk/README.md

 Ruby compatible API for managing Docker Swarm clusters.

+MIT License

 Must use Docker API Version of 1.24 or above.

-This project leverages swipely/docker-api, and adds Docker Swarm capability.
+This project leverages swipely/docker-api (https://github.com/swipely/docker-api), and adds Docker Swarm capability.

 Warning: cannot create overlay network in Docker Engine versions less than 1.13 (which is still categoriezed as Dev, not as stable).